apache/flink/docs/libs/gelly_guide.md

 </div>
 {% top %}

-### Vertex-centric and GSA Comparison
+### Scatter-Gather and GSA Comparison
-As seen in the examples above, Gather-Sum-Apply iterations are quite similar to vertex-centric iterations.
-In fact, any algorithm which can be expressed as a GSA iteration can also be written in the vertex-centric model.
+As seen in the examples above, Gather-Sum-Apply iterations are quite similar to scatter-gather iterations.
+In fact, any algorithm which can be expressed as a GSA iteration can also be written in the scatter-gather model.
-The messaging phase of the vertex-centric model is equivalent to the Gather and Sum steps of GSA: Gather can be seen as the phase where the messages are produced and Sum as the phase where they are routed to the target vertex.
+The messaging phase of the scatter-gather model is equivalent to the Gather and Sum steps of GSA: Gather can be seen as the phase where the messages are produced and Sum as the phase where they are routed to the target vertex.
 Similarly, the value update phase corresponds to the Apply step.

 The main difference between the two implementations is that the Gather phase of GSA parallelizes the computation over the edges, while the messaging phase distributes the computation over the vertices.
-Using the SSSP examples above, we see that in the first superstep of the vertex-centric case, vertices 1, 2 and 3 produce messages in parallel.
+Using the SSSP examples above, we see that in the first superstep of the scatter-gather case, vertices 1, 2 and 3 produce messages in parallel.
 Vertex 1 produces 3 messages, while vertices 2 and 3 produce one message each.
 In the GSA case on the other hand, the computation is parallelized over the edges: the three candidate distance values of vertex 1 are produced in parallel.
 Thus, if the Gather step contains "heavy" computation, it might be a better idea to use GSA and spread out the computation, instead of burdening a single vertex.
 Another case when parallelizing over the edges might prove to be more efficient is when the input graph is skewed (some vertices have a lot more neighbors than others).

-Another difference between the two implementations is that the vertex-centric implementation uses a `coGroup` operator internally, while GSA uses a `reduce`.
-Therefore, if the function that combines neighbor values (messages) requires the whole group of values for the computation, vertex-centric should be used.
+Another difference between the two implementations is that the scatter-gather implementation uses a `coGroup` operator internally, while GSA uses a `reduce`.
+Therefore, if the function that combines neighbor values (messages) requires the whole group of values for the computation, scatter-gather should be used.
 If the update function is associative and commutative, then the GSA's reducer is expected to give a more efficient implementation, as it can make use of a combiner.

-Another thing to note is that GSA works strictly on neighborhoods, while in the vertex-centric model, a vertex can send a message to any vertex, given that it knows its vertex ID, regardless of whether it is a neighbor.
+Another thing to note is that GSA works strictly on neighborhoods, while in the scatter-gather model, a vertex can send a message to any vertex, given that it knows its vertex ID, regardless of whether it is a neighbor.
-Finally, in Gelly's vertex-centric implementation, one can choose the messaging direction, i.e. the direction in which updates propagate.
+Finally, in Gelly's scatter-gather implementation, one can choose the messaging direction, i.e. the direction in which updates propagate.
 GSA does not support this yet, so each vertex will be updated based on the values of its in-neighbors only.

 Graph Validation
 -----------